Superior Trout Fishing, Top-Tier Accommodations

-Arguably the most complete, comprehensive, high-end, and professional fishing operation in all of Patagonia, Patagonia River Guides' (PRG) southern program offers first class accommodations, the best in Malbec wines and gourmet cuisine, and an endless frontier of incredible Patagonia fly fishing.
-This southern offering is Patagonia River Guides' original operation, the pre-cursor to the newer PRG North program located further north, in the San Martin area.
+Arguably the most complete, comprehensive, high-end, and professional fishing operation in all of Patagonia, Patagonia River Guides’ (PRG) southern program offers first class accommodations, the best in Malbec wines and gourmet cuisine, and an endless frontier of incredible Patagonia fly fishing.
+This southern offering is Patagonia River Guides’ original operation, the precursor to the newer PRG North program located further north, in the San Martin area.
 In 2010, PRG acquired The PRG Lodge at Trevelin, located just outside the small Welsh community of Trevelin, situated about 10 miles south of Esquel.
 Combined with PRG’s lodge operation in the Rio Pico region to the South, this dual-location program ensures you will be fishing the very best waters in Patagonia at exactly the right times.
 One of PRG’s greatest strengths is their guide staff – the best in the Chubut Region.
-All have in excess of ten years of experience, speak excellent English, and have an impressive fleet of trucks and boats at their disposal.
-Each of these trips is 100% custom-designed and structured around your desires, expectations, time of year, and seasonal fishing conditions.

 Patagonia River Guides South utilizes two exclusive fishing lodges.
 The first lodge is located in the Esquel – Los Alerces National Park region and the other, in the Rio Pico fishing region.
 Having two exclusive and unique locations available at all times delivers a huge advantage for extended trips by making countless rivers, streams and lakes available.
 The variety of waters and fishing opportunities available in these two locations is second to none.

 PRG’S TREVELIN LODGE (Esquel and Los Alerces Area)